awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

 ```

 **Note**
-You can use one rule to describe all lifecycle actions if all actions apply to the same set of objects \(identified by the filter\)\.
+You can use one rule to describe all Lifecycle actions if all actions apply to the same set of objects \(identified by the filter\)\.
 Otherwise, you can add multiple rules with each specifying a different filter\.

 ## Example 4: Specifying Multiple Rules<a name="lifecycle-config-conceptual-ex4"></a>

-You can specify multiple rules if you want different lifecycle actions of different objects\.
-The following lifecycle configuration has two rules:
+You can specify multiple rules if you want different Lifecycle actions of different objects\.
+The following Lifecycle configuration has two rules:
 + Rule 1 applies to objects with the key name prefix `classA/`\.
 It directs Amazon S3 to transition objects to the S3 Glacier storage class one year after creation and expire these objects 10 years after creation\.
 + Rule 2 applies to objects with key name prefix `classB/`\.
-It directs Amazon S3 to transition objects to the STANDARD\_IA storage class 90 days after creation and delete them one year after creation\.
+It directs Amazon S3 to transition objects to the S3 Standard\-IA storage class 90 days after creation and delete them one year after creation\.

 ```
 <LifecycleConfiguration>